dioday45/TheDataFreaks/index.md

 ![community_graph](assets/img/community_graph.png)

 Now that we have identified 29 communities, analyzing the content edited by each community presents an exciting opportunity.
-By scrutinizing the content they engage with and the topics they choose to edit, we can gain a deeper understanding of what binds each community together.
+By inspecting the content they engage with and the topics they choose to edit, we can gain a deeper understanding of what binds each community together.
 The goal is to dissect the content edited by each community and use this information to better understand the motivations of each vote.
 The following dropdown menu shows the 20 most edited pages for each community.

 <iframe src="assets/html/menu.html" width="750px" height="650px" frameborder="0" position="relative">Genre plot</iframe>